ryanking13/dive/README.md

 > 2016-2 'Code Image Expression' Final Project

+### Requirements

 * processing 3.x

+### How to play

-> left click - go forward
+* Left click - go forward

-> clicking stain - removes it
+* clicking stain - removes it

-<strong> USE HEADPHONE FOR BETTER EXPERIENCE </strong>
+* <strong> USE HEADPHONE FOR BETTER EXPERIENCE </strong>

+### Concept and story

+You will explore memories of your own, which was painful and full of regrets.

+As you clear the memories--stains--, the space become cleaner, clearer.

+Finally, there is nothing in your space.